andre347/metadata-workbooks-tableau/README.md

 ## How to use:

+0. Download & install NodeJS from https://nodejs.org/en/
 1. Download or Clone this repo
-2. cd into the folder
+1. cd into the folder
-3.
+1.

 ```
 npm install